meteofrance/meteonet/docs_src/getting-started.md

 The notebooks rely on the meteonet_toolbox package and we recommend that you install it.
 You just have to follow our  [install guide](install.md).

+Once the installation is done, navigate inside the repository and run : ```jupyter notebook```

+Now, you should be able to open each notebook and explore the sample data!

 ## Download